makersacademy/takeaway-challenge/README.md

 ## 3. Gemfile

 I even winced looking at my Gemfile knowing what I do now.
 It's messy.
 Very messy.
-If you're looking at my Gemfile and thinking, "Mine looks like that too?
-What's wrong with his??", let me help you out:
+If you're looking at my Gemfile and thinking, **"Mine looks like that too?
+What's wrong with his??"**, let me help you out:
 <br><br>
 It's important to group your Ruby gems in a particular way.